-Why was SafePlus introduced?
+Why has SafePlus been introduced?

 New Zealand has an unacceptably high rate of serious workplace injury, illness and fatality.
 The social and economic cost of people being killed and hurt in New Zealand workplaces is conservatively estimated at \$3.5 billion each year and inflicts an enormous emotional toll on the people affected.
+SafePlus will contribute to the Government's target of reducing the workplace death and injury toll by 25 percent by 2020.